fmalina/revisions-blocl/blog/nosmoking.md

 sanity affected by smokers despite her own flat being a smoke-free zone: “The landlord next door doesn't allow smoking so his tenants smoke outside on the balcony which is right next to my bedroom.
-As well as smoke drifting in through my windows they chat and laugh late into the night, so I can’t sleep.
+As well as smoke drifting in through my windows they chat and laugh late into the night, so I can't sleep.
 It’s driving me mad!”

 With flat sharing being massively popular in these cash strapped times then